Stability in Online Coalition Formation: Results

-If $\alg$ forms $\{a,b\}$, then an agent $c$ arrives with $u(a,c) = -1$ and $u(b,c) = 1$.
-Then, $\{\{a,b\},\{c\}\}$ is no CIS partition because $b$ has a CIS deviation to join agent $c$.
+If, at the arrival of $b$, $\alg$ forms $\{a,b\}$, assume that we are in game $(N,u_1)$.
+Then, $\{\{a,b\},\{c\}\}$ is not a CIS partition, because $b$ has a CIS deviation to join agent $c$.
 However, forming $\{a,b,c\}$ does not lead to a CIS partition either, because then agent $a$ has a CIS deviation to form a singleton coalition.